isajunio/Carbon-Footprint-Calculator/README.md

   - Watch videos using React with c++
   - Watch videos on how to use Figma
   - Watch videos on how to connect React to Figma
-  - Ask friends with experience: Nico, Payge, Leo, Jaafar, Taylor
+  - Ask friends with experience: Nico, Payge, Leo, Jaafar, Taylor, Ariadne
   - 10%
 - Design on Figma (By Mar 17)
-  - Let other people look at your design (Sam, Kate, Diya)
+  - Let other people look at your design (Sam, Kate, Diya, CJ, Ariadne)
     - Do they understand what the website is used for
     - Is it easy to use?
   - 20%